shay1987/arcade/README.md

 ## How to Run locally

-Follow these steps to run the app locally:
+Follow these steps to run **only the Arcade game** locally using a direct Docker command:

 1. Open a terminal or command prompt and run the following command:
     ```